On the non-existence of elements of Kervaire invariant one: The slice filtration

 For certain slices, the condition on $Y$ in Proposition~\ref{thm:189} can be dropped.

 \begin{lem} Suppose that $f:X\to Y$ is a map of $0$-slices and $X$ is cellular.
 If $\piu_{0}f$ is an isomorphism then $f$ is an equivalence. \end{lem}

-\begin{pf} Write $X=HM$ and $Y=HM'$, and let $S$ be a finite $G$-set.
+\begin{pf} Write $X=H\Mm$ and $Y=H\Mm'$, and let $S$ be a finite $G$-set.
 Consider the diagram

-in which the vertical maps are the restriction to the $G$-invariant parts.
+in which the vertical maps come from the action mapping $G\times S\to S$ (see the discussion preceding Lemma~\ref{thm:109}).
 The bottom arrow is an isomorphism by assumption.
 The vertical maps are monomorphisms by Proposition~\ref{thm:185}.
-The left vertical map is an isomorphism since $M$ is a permutation Mackey functor (Lemma~\ref{thm:129}).
+The left vertical map is an isomorphism since $\Mm$ is a permutation Mackey functor (part~\thmItemref{part:3} of Lemma~\ref{thm:109}).
 The result follows. \end{pf}

 \begin{prop} Suppose that $f:X\to Y$ is a map of $d$-slices, $X$ is cellular and $d\not\equiv -1\mod p$ for any prime $p$ dividing $|G|$.
 If $\piu_{d}X\to \piu_{d}Y$ is an isomorphism then $f$ is a weak equivalence. \end{prop}